-If you and your spouse filed your federal tax return jointly and are now filing your Montana tax return separately, you each need to complete a separate Recovery of Federal Income Tax Deducted in 2017 Worksheet.
-Prorate your federal income tax refund between you and your spouse by applying the ratio of your 2016 federal income tax deduction to the total federal tax deducted.
+If you and your spouse filed your federal tax return jointly and are now filing your Montana tax return separately, you each need to complete a separate Recovery of Federal Income Tax Deducted in 2019 Worksheet.
+Prorate your federal income tax refund between you and your spouse by applying the ratio of your 2018 federal income tax deduction to the total federal tax deducted.

-If you received a refund for an amount deducted in 2017 other than federal income tax, you must use line 2.
+If you received a refund for an amount deducted in 2019 other than federal income tax, you must report any recovery of that refund on Montana Additions Schedule, line 2.